farmOS/farmos.org-EXPERIMENTAL/src/content/index.md

 - Chat: [#farmOS on Matrix.org] or [#farmOS on IRC]
 - Calls: [Monthly community call] / [Weekly development call]

+farmOS is comprised of a number of Git repositores in the [farmOS GitHub Organization], as well as numerous community contributed modules and integrations.

+- [farmOS/farmOS]
+- [farmOS/farmOS-map]
+- [farmOS/farmOS.js]
+- [farmOS/farmOS.py]
+- [farmOS/farmOS-aggregator]
+- [farmOS/farmOS.org]
+- [farmOS/farmOS-community-blog]
+- [farmOS/farmOS-microblog]
+- [farmOS/field-kit]

 ## Follow farmOS

 Subscribe to the [farmOS newsletter]